royourboat/ovino/README.md

 This repo contains my Data Science Capstone Project called OVINO.
 OVINO finds the nearest LCBO store to your location and displays wines with the "best-valued" wines.

 My project was competitively selected amongst two data science cohorts by [The Data Incubator](https://www.thedataincubator.com/) (TDI) faculty.
-I gave a presentation to a group of data science business owners, professional data scientists, TDI faculty and fellows.
-My presentation can be viewed [here](https://www.youtube.com/watch?v=u7fpod5GeyY&t=1046s).

 ## How do you select the "best-valued" wines?